-Lou Dobbs is lashing out at Fox on Twitter for dropping his show.
+Lou Dobbs is lashing out at Fox on Twitter for dropping his show

-But Dobbs, 75, one of the network’s most outspoken allies of former President Trump, has been on something of a tear ever since, retweeting dozens of tweets supporting him, including many that criticize Fox.
+But Dobbs, 75, who is one of the network’s most outspoken allies of former president Donald Trump, has been on something of a tear ever since, retweeting dozens of tweets supporting him, including many that criticize Fox.
 He even boosted a tweet from a supporter suggesting that Fox News viewers “ditch Fox for @OANN,” the far-right network and would-be competitor to Fox News.

-“FOX in a tailspin," radio host Mark Simone said in one of the tweets that was re-posted by Dobbs.
+“FOX in a tailspin," radio host Mark Simone said in one of the tweets that was reposted by Dobbs.
 In another tweet that was shared by Dobbs, conservative Carmine Sabia wrote: “Fox News is desperate to be accepted by people who will not accept them.
 Cancelling @LouDobbs is not going to satisfy the blood lust of the rage mob.”

-“Judging by his retweets, I would say he is furious with Fox, and he has every right to be,” Sabia told The Post in a message.
+“Judging by his retweets, I would say he is furious with Fox, and he has every right to be,” Sabia told The Washington Post in a message.

 It’s all the more surprising considering that Dobbs remains under contract with Fox even as his show has been dropped.
 The Los Angeles Times, which broke the story, reported that “he will in all likelihood not appear on the company’s networks again.”